Boonville to Fort Bragg

 The gardeners probably got the idea from one of the books they sell at the store, Fairy Houses…Everywhere by Barry and Tracy Kane.
 Whereas the book features top notch photographs of whimsical fairy houses, the ones that surrounded us definitely veered on the rustic DIY side.
 However, pixie dust was in the air and despite the lack of glitter around us, our girls got really involved in the building activity.

 Half an hour later we ended up with a nice nook on a tree stump with bark roof, leaf fence and acorn furniture.
 Classy.

 I love the idea of returning fairies where they belong to an all-natural environment rather than in rosy flowers jingling like crazy in PC-bimbo-style Tinkerbell.
-As if fairies needed an official web site… Nearing lunch time, our growling stomachs hurdled us back to the exit.

 On the way, we met a charming dog-walking couple who recommended that we eat at Silver’s on the wharf.
 The real name is actually Silver’s at the Wharf and this has got to be one of the few coastal restaurants whose main view consists of giant pillars of a tall concrete bridge.